 I struggle to be alone.
-I'm that kind of person who can't be alone without a partner or a secure spot in his life.
-I always need someone otherwise, I am anxious.
+I'm the kind of person who can't be [-alone] without a partner or a secure spot in his life.
+I always need someone by my side or otherwise I get anxious.

-It's scary, I am panicking etc. and I think I'm pretty deep into this situation and not just because of the breakup.
+I get scared, I panic, etc. and I think I'm pretty deep into this state and not just because of the breakup.
 I think I just don't have the ability the be alone at the moment.

-I feel like I need my own safe space right now that I don't have.
+I feel like I need my own safe space right now, which I don't have.

 Headline image by joicekelly on Unsplash